breckwagner/seng_330_assignment_2/INSTALL.md

 $ protoc --proto_path=./src --cpp_out=./src machine.proto
 ```

-The unit tests can be compiled by downloading gtest from github following there steps
+The unit tests can be compiled by downloading gtest from github following the steps provided in the google documentation for CMake